SUSE-Cloud/automation/docs/ardana/testing.md

 Setting up a local Ardana test environment:

 * clone the [automation repository](https://github.com/SUSE-Cloud/automation) locally
+* for building test packages from gerrit changes, the osc utility needs to be correctly installed and configured on the local host.
 * set up an OpenStack cloud configuration reflecting your engineering cloud credentials (for virtual Ardana environments).
 To do that, create an `~/.config/openstack/clouds.yaml` file with the following contents reflecting your engineering cloud account: